In this article you will find:

 Case study - integration in a large store - sklep.arkana.pl

 A large store needs, above all, a stable system - regardless of whether it handles dozens or hundreds of orders per day.
-In the case of sklep.arkana.pl, the solution we were looking for additionally had to be integrated with Vendo's previously used and maintained ERP system.
-We used an existing integrator created by the ERP software manufacturer to integrate with the SaaS version of Shoper.
+In the case of sklep.arkana.pl, the solution we were looking for additionally had to be integrated with the existing and maintained ERP system from Vendo.
+We used an existing integrator created by the ERP software manufacturer to integrate with the SaaS version Shoper.
 In doing so, we retained the entire workflow built by the client.
 The implementation went according to plan - after checking the integration capabilities and available tools.
-The implementation was coordinated by one person from the Shoper Premium department, responsible for examining the existing operation of the store and successfully migrating the data.
+The implementation was coordinated by one person from Shoper Premium, who was responsible for examining the existing operation of the store and successfully migrating the data.
 The coordinator kept the client informed about the ongoing implementation work.
 The result of the implementation was the full integration of the Shoper store system with the Vendo system, which allows for the exchange of data in terms of orders, customers, products, and B2C and B2B customers (and a variety of price offers for them).
-The client retained full automation of data transfer, including accounting data in the legacy system, its consistency and access to the stable and fast Shoper store platform.
+The client retained full automation of data transfer, including accounting data in the legacy system, their consistency and access to the stable and fast Shoper store platform .

 Simple questions and difficult answers